 Once upon a time, there was a man who had two sons.
 The elder son was quiet and steady, but the younger son was a restless lad who was weary of staying at home, and wished to go and see the world.

 2. Put the events in order below, using B for beginning, M for middle, and E for end.

-\\\\\ The younger son went one day to his father and asked for the money that would properly come to him when he was older.

-\\\\\ Day after day, in sun and rain, the prodigal son tended pigs in the field.

-\\\\\ The father had compassion, and greeted his younger son, and put his arms around him and kissed him.

-3. WRITTEN NARRATIVE
+B The younger son went one day to his father and asked for the money that would properly come to him when he was older.
+M Day after day, in sun and rain, the prodigal son tended pigs in the field.
+E The father had compassion, and greeted his younger son, and put his arms around him and kissed him.
+3. WRITTEN NARRATIVE a.

-a.
 Write your own sentence to tell what happens at the beginning of the story.

-b.
+Sample sentence: The younger son took his father's money and went off into the world, eager to spend it. b.
 Write your own sentence to tell what happens in the middle of the story.

-c.
+Sample sentence: The hungry younger son finally wanted to return to his father, no matter what happened. c.
 Write your own sentence to tell what happens at the end of the story.
+Sample sentence: The servants cooked a magnificent feast, but the older son could think of nothing else to do except feel angry. ))